 In the United States, Access Now is a 501(c)3 tax-exempt organization, so all contributions there are tax deductible.

-* Percentages are based on the total data of funding to date as of January 2017.
+* Percentages are based on total funding data from 2010-2021 financial years.